Understanding Mental Disorders with High Suicide Rates

 There is no medication for eating disorders, so the only way to combat this illness is by psychotherapy or psychological counseling.
 Effective, long-term recovery has been achieved with a combination of these and special attention to nutritional and medical needs.

-Final words on Mental Disorders with High Suicide Rates
+Final Words on Mental Disorders with High Suicide Rates

 Every mental illness carries with it some risk of suicide.
 Sadly, most people have felt the sting of death as a loved one succumbs to their disorder, leaving them feeling helpless.
 However, with awareness and treatment, you don’t have to be helpless.
 If you or a loved one is suffering from a mental disorder, don’t withdraw.
 Engage, fight, seek treatment and don’t become a statistic, become a survivor.

-Receiving Help and Treatment
+Receiving Help and Treatment for Mental Illness

 If you or someone you know is struggling with a mental health condition and need help, call to connect with a treatment center at 866-644-7911 and receive personalized guidance and treatment options.